ncatlab/nlab-content/pages/6/6/1/4/4166/content.md

 2-vector bundles,

-where the [[colimit]] is over acyclic [[Serre fibration]]s (Note: these are not acyclic fibrations in the usual sense, rather their fibres have trivial integral [[homology]]) and $Gr(-)$ indicates the [[Grothendieck group]] completion of the tensor product of 2-vector bundles.
+where the [[colimit]] is over acyclic [[Serre fibration]]s (Note: these are not acyclic fibrations in the usual sense, rather their fibres have trivial integral [[homology]]) and $Gr(-)$ indicates the [[Grothendieck group]] completion using the monoid structure arising from the direct sum of 2-vector bundles.

 **Proof** In BDR, Segal Birthday Proceedings